Molt/ue4-vive-modular-pawn-bp/README.md

 There are two parallel versions of this project, one using pure Blueprints and one using C++.
 This is the Blueprint version, the C++ version is available [here](https://github.com/Molt/ue4-vive-modular-pawn-cpp/).

 ## Current Status
-Implementing the basic interactivity approaches, with massive periodic refactoring to better support the setup.
-Documenting how each of the approaches is supported will be done after the base system is not being changed and rewritten so quickly, in the meantime the demo scenes provide worked examples.
+The basic structure now seems sound, and I'm working on implementing all of the interaction models and getting demos working for all of them.

+When this is done I'll go through, tidying the Blueprints, and writing the documentation for all of it.

 ## Interactivity Approaches
 The different interactivity mechanisms which are to be supported by the system are: